-Gingerbread season is brief but magical.
-So we say, live it up!
-Enjoy the sweet, spiced delight in as many forms as you possibly can — including this classic bundt.
+Gingerbread season may be brief, but it's all sorts of magical.
+Which is why it's important to enjoy the sweet, spiced delight in as many forms as you possibly can — including this classic bundt cake.

-Molasses has a character all its own because it's sweet, yet has a distinctive bitter undertone, too.
-Call it chemistry or a holiday miracle, but when that one-of-a-kind molasses flavor teams up with brown sugar and spice, great things happen.
+This particular recipe is all about the combo of molasses and spices that kicks it into gingerbread territory.
+Take away the molasses and you just have a spice cake.
+Nix the spices and it could be any old bundt.
+Molasses has a character all its own because it's sweet with a distinctive bitter undertone.
+Call it chemistry or a holiday miracle, but when that one-of-a-kind flavor teams up with brown sugar and spice, great things happen.

-I used a blend of ginger, cinnamon, allspice, cloves and nutmeg in this cake.
-It may seem like overkill when you're measuring it all out, but trust me, these spices balance out just right with the bold flavor of the molasses.
+We used a blend of ginger, cinnamon, allspice, cloves and nutmeg in this cake.
+It may seem like overkill when you're measuring it all out, but these spices balance out just right with the bold flavor of molasses.

 Gingerbread Bundt Cake

 - ½ teaspoon ground cloves

 - ¼ teaspoon ground nutmeg